 Click for current Hotel Cuna Maya rates!

 What we loved most about the hotel was the family feel it had.
-It’s run by Enelda and her three teenage sons, who were all so helpful and kind.
+It’s run by Enelda and her three sons, who were all so helpful and kind.
 We chatted with Enelda a few times as we came in and out and she was the one that recommended where we should go for pupusas.
 She was able to draw everything on a map for us and even gave us opening and closing times.
 She really was the best!

-Our Video about Copan Ruinas
+Our Video About Copan Ruinas

 In this video, we show the things we did in Copan Ruinas over 2 days.